yellowdog/python-examples-templates/quickstart.md

 - **GCP**: All regions
 - **OCI**: `uk-london-1`

-## Step 3: Create a Requirement Template
+## Step 3: Create a Compute Requirement Template

 - Docs: https://docs.yellowdog.co/#/the-platform/creating-a-static-template
 - Portal: https://portal.yellowdog.co/#/templates

-Create a **Requirement Template** using the Requirement Templates tab.
+Create a **Compute Requirement Template** using the Compute Requirement Templates tab.

 Create a simple **Static Template** including the Source Template you created above.
 Specify the required Instance Type in the Source panel and choose the **‘yd/yellowdog/yd-agent-docker’** image family from the **Images Id** drop-down.